 Lumizyme® (alglucosidase alfa) treatment is administered to patients by intravenous (IV) infusion, a process that involves infusing the medicine into a vein so that it can get into your bloodstream.
 Like other protein-based medications, Lumizyme cannot be taken as an oral treatment because proteins are destroyed in the digestive system.
 Infusion into the bloodstream bypasses the body's digestive processes.

-Talk to your doctor for more details about what to expect during and after your infusions.
+Talk to your healthcare provider for more details about what to expect during and after your infusions.
 The following information may help you prepare for the experience of receiving Lumizyme treatment.

-Before you start Lumizyme treatment, be sure to discuss any general health or medical issues with your doctor—even if you think they’re not related to your Pompe disease—as they may affect how your doctor will plan your treatment.
-You should also alert your doctor before each infusion if any of these change:
+Before you start Lumizyme treatment, be sure to discuss any general health or medical issues with your healthcare provider—even if you think they’re not related to your Pompe disease—as they may affect how your healthcare provider will plan your treatment.
+You should also alert your healthcare provider before each infusion if any of these change:

 1. Lumizyme infusions are administered by a healthcare professional.